The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 There are rare occurrences where a cow grows antlers.
 This phenomenon is linked to hormonal imbalance.

 Moose have hooves with four toes.
 Two of them are large and protrude towards the front, and the other two are small.
-The hooves are designed in such a way that the animal can easily walk on snow and soft ground.
+The hooves are designed so that the animal can easily walk on snow and soft ground.

 The hooves widen and spread on every step.
 This enables them to increase their surface area and facilitates natural movement on snow and while swimming.